 Many homes and businesses contain, what we in the internet biz like to call Wi-Fi haters.
 They’re often totally natural and unassuming items but they can be a major Wi-Fi buzzkill.

 Sometimes we hear reports from customers about a totally normal connection and signal strength that suddenly drops out of nowhere for short bursts of time.
-This is when we ask about the environment and try to see if we can pin the issue on frequency interference which is a fancy way of saying “your microwave makes a mean burrito, but it’s killing your signal.”
-Ordinary household items like microwaves, cordless phones, wireless speakers, fluorescent lights, baby monitors, and garage door openers can have a big impact on your experience.
-This is because these types of gadgets often operate on a 2.4 GHz spectrum with a farther reception and transmission range that leads to congestion.
+This is when we ask about the environment and try to see if we can pin the issue on frequency interference which is a fancy way of saying, “your microwave makes a mean burrito, but it’s killing your signal.”
+Ordinary household items like microwaves, cordless phones, wireless speakers, fluorescent lights, baby monitors, and garage door openers can significantly impact your experience.
+These gadgets often operate on a 2.4 GHz spectrum with a farther reception and transmission range that leads to congestion.
 That’s what we call ‘interference’.

 Did you know all sorts of devices can emit radio waves in the 2.4GHz frequency band even if they don’t have Wi-Fi?
 That’s because of strict regulations on frequency emissions to prevent interference on critical systems that rely on dedicated and regulated frequencies.
 The 5GHz devices, on the other hand, have an allowance for close proximity or short-range connectivity within federal guidelines, which also means interference will be lower.